landelare/ue5coro/Docs/Private.md

 If no return value is needed, it's fairly simple to define new latent awaiters: return FLatentAwaiter itself initialized with an arbitrary state and a suitable function pointer that will be called once on co_await and then once per tick.
+The third constructor argument should be std::true_type() if the function is sensitive to world changes, or std::false_type() otherwise.
+This only affects an ensure() in debug.

 Return true if the coroutine should be resumed, and clean up the state if the bool parameter was true.
 Refer to the many existing examples in the plugin code.